RickWong/bitmex-orderbook/README.md

 * `options.onUpdate : Function(OrderBook)` - A function that is invoked whenever the prices are updated.
 * `options.socket : WebSocket` - An existing BitMEX WebSocket connection.
 If left empty a new WebSocket connection will be opened, and stored in `orderBook._client.socket`.
 * `options.testmode : Boolean` - Connect to the BitMEX test environment.
 Only used if `options.socket` is empty.
 Default: `false`.
-* `options.hearbeat : Integer` - Milliseconds between WebSocket connection pings.
+* `options.heartbeat : Integer` - Milliseconds between WebSocket connection pings.
 Default: `15000`.
 * `options.endpoint : String` - Specifies the wss:// address for a new WebSocket connection.
 Only used if `options.socket` is empty.
 Default: `wss://www.bitmex.com/realtime`.

 Returns a Promise that resolves when the connection is opened.